 Medicaid expansion may improve birth outcomes because women of reproductive age are more likely to have health insurance coverage before and during pregnancy.
 Medicaid recipients have access to an array of health benefits during the preconception and interconception periods, such as prenatal care, preventive services, mental health services, and substance abuse treatments.
-If mothers are healthier before and during pregnancy, it can lead to healthier birth outcomes.
-39
+Better maternal health before and during pregnancy can lead to healthier birth outcomes.
+5

-Five large, quasi-experimental studies (four national^{A,E,V} and one in Massachusetts^{W,xvii}) found no statistically significant impacts of expanded income eligibility for health insurance reducing rates of preterm birth, low birthweight, size for gestational age or infant mortality for infants compared to their counterparts in nonexpansion states.^{A,E,V,W,MM} In contrast, one study found a 0.26 reduction in the infant mortality rate per 1,000 live births in expansion states compared to nonexpansion states when the authors restricted the analysis to any states that had adopted the 2003 birth certificate form.^{xviii} by 2011.^{GG} The 2003 birth certificate form modified questions on race and Hispanic origin and added reporting of multiple-race categories.29 Using only the states that had adopted the birth certificate form likely improved the quality and accuracy of the data.
-Null impacts were found in the same study if the authors analyzed all expansion states compared to nonexpansion states regardless of the adoption of the more recent birth certificate form.^{GG,xix} An analysis of Oregon's Medicaid expansion was associated with a 23 percent reduction in the likelihood of a preterm birth (<37 weeks gestation) and a 29 percent reduction in children born low birthweight, but expansion had no impact on NICU admissions nor the infant mortality rate.^{FF} xvii The study was on the Massachusetts health reform initiative in 2006.
-The policy provisions in the Affordable Care Act were designed similarly to the Massachusetts health reform initiative.W x^{xviii} A new US birth certificate form was adopted in 2003, however, it was not uniformly implemented by all states until 2015.
-26
+Six large, quasi-experimental studies (four national, E,V,GG,MM one in Massachusetts, W,xvii and one in Oregon FF) found no statistically significant impacts for infants of expanded income eligibility for health insurance on a reduction in rates of preterm birth, E,MM low birthweight, w size for gestational age, E,MM NICU admissions, FF or infant mortality C,W,FF,GG compared to their counterparts in nonexpansion states.
+In contrast, an analysis of Oregon's Medicaid expansion supports the findings x^{vvii} The study was on the Massachusetts health reform initiative in 2006.
+The policy provisions in the Affordable Care Act were designed similarly to the Massachusetts health reform initiative.

+of the national study and found a 23 percent reduction in the likelihood of a preterm birth (<37 weeks gestation) and a 29 percent reduction in children born low birthweight after Medicaid expansion.
+FF Additionally, one study found a 0.26 reduction in the infant mortality rate per 1,000 live births in expansion states compared to nonexpansion states when the authors restricted the analysis to any states that had adopted the 2003 birth certificate form wriii by 2011.
+GG The 2003 birth certificate form modified questions on race and Hispanic origin and added reporting of multiple-race categories.
+Using only the states that had adopted the birth certificate form likely improved the quality and accuracy of the data.
+Null impacts were found in the same study if the authors analyzed all expansion states compared to nonexpansion states regardless of the adoption of the more recent birth certificate form.
+GG,xix